bflaven/ia_usages/README.md

 # ia_usages

-**All the latest articles devoted to artificial intelligence are brought together in this repository for convenience.**
+**All the latest posts dedicated to artificial intelligence usages are brought together in this repository for convenience.**